oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 -09

 * restructure draft
-* add section how to establish trust
+* add section how to establish trust and resolve keys

 -08